mviereck/x11docker/README.md

 mount -t cgroup cgroup /sys/fs/cgroup/systemd -o none,name=systemd
 ```

-## dbus
+## DBus
-Some desktop environments and applications need a running dbus daemon and/or dbus user session.
+Some desktop environments and applications need a running DBus daemon and/or DBus user session.
- - use `--dbus-system` to run dbus system daemon.
+ - use `--dbus-system` to run DBus system daemon.
 This includes option `--dbus`.
- - use `--dbus` to run image command with `dbus-launch` (fallback: `dbus-run-session`) for a dbus user session.
+ - use `--dbus` to run image command with `dbus-launch` (fallback: `dbus-run-session`) for a DBus user session.
+ - use `--hostdbus` to connect to host DBus user session.

 # MSYS2, Cygwin and WSL on MS Windows
 x11docker runs on MS Windows in [MSYS2](https://www.msys2.org/), [Cygwin](https://www.cygwin.com/)